Welcome to Year One!

 In school the children will also learn how to read and spell a list of 100 high-frequency words and 45 common exception words.
-The latter are sometimes called 'red' words, which the children cannot use their sounds to decipher.
+The latter are sometimes called 'red' words or 'tricky' words, which the children cannot use their sounds to decipher.
 It is important to practice these at home (please see the resources below).

 At the end of the academic year, the children will undergo a phonics screening test which consists of 40 words.
 These words will either be read words or nonsense words (also known as alien words).
 These nonsense words can be made up of any of the 49 phonemes taught and can be put together in any sequence.
 There are several ways in which you can help your child at home: